darkfrostx-cmd/neuropharm-sim-lab/README.md

    GRAPH_MIRROR_A_URI=https://<your-arango-host>
    GRAPH_MIRROR_A_DATABASE=brainos
    ```

+   The bundled `python-arango>=7.5.5` release contains the TLS/SNI fixes that
+   ArangoDB Oasis and other managed offerings require.
+If you override the
+   version pin, keep it at 7.5 or newer so certificate negotiation succeeds.

    `GraphConfig` automatically creates a composite store that keeps the Aura
    graph and the Arango document view in sync.